 Typically, most C-Section procedures necessitate a four-day hospital stay following the delivery.
 Once back home, you’ll receive advice to refrain from lifting anything heavier than your newborn and to abstain from activities such as driving or navigating stairs.
 These guidelines, though essential for a smooth recovery, can pose particular challenges for mothers residing in multi-story homes.
 In the face of these obstacles, what options are available to support mothers during this recovery phase?

-Hiring an expect to help you take care of the baby is a great option.
-Postpartum Doula’s, a Baby Nurse or Newborn Care Specialist can all help Mom recover and heal from her surgery.
+Hiring an expert to help you take care of the baby is a great option.
+Postpartum Doula’s, or a Newborn Care Specialist can all help Mom recover and heal from her surgery.

 Newborn Care Specialist (NCS)

 The responsibilities of the NCS include feeding, bathing, changing the infant, washing/cleaning/sterilizing bottles, and initiating a schedule for sleeping, meals, nap and play time.
 Other responsibilities include advising and providing any requested consultation on infant needs, swaddling, breastfeeding guidance, cord and circumcision care and nursery organization.
 An NCS can work days, nights or around the clock.
 The training a NCS receives can vary from more official groups like Newborn Care Specialist Association (NCSA) to smaller trainings led by individual agencies or no specific training at all.
 Many NCS have been providing care to new moms for decades!
 They bring to the family years of practical experience.

 These caregivers offer overnight services.
 A good night’s sleep is by far the biggest need for parents with an infant!
 The caregiver typically arrives at 10 pm and stays until 6 or 7 am, allowing parents to sleep and feel well rested for the next day.